rethinkdb/docs/0-getting-started/install/centos.md

 # Compile from source on CentOS 6 #

 These instructions have been tested on CentOS 6.5.

+**These instructions have not been tested for RethinkDB 2.4.2 or later.**

 ## Get the build dependencies ##